tesamarosan96-cmd/astro-blog-starter-template/src/content/blog/second-post.md

 description: "Kratak opis od jedne rečenice o tome šta čitalac dobija ovim tekstom."
 heroImage: "/west-65-tower-cover-1.jpg"
 ---
 Serbia is a high-growth business hub located at the intersection of Central and Southeast Europe.
 As a UN member and EU candidate, it offers a secure environment for international business owners.
-Through the investment program, you and your family can gain residency, move toward permanent status, and eventually apply for citizenship.
+Through the investment program, you and your family can gain residency, transition to permanent status, and eventually apply for citizenship.

 Key Advantages
 Speed: Efficient application processing.